 John Weber: John Weber is a Senior Formulation Chemist with BioLab where he is primarily responsible for new product development, supporting existing products and evaluating new technologies.

 John has been in the pool and spa industry for over 25 years and has worked for several pool and spa manufacturers including Laporte Water Technologies, Advantis Technologies, Arch Chemicals and Lonza prior to coming on board with BioLab, a Kik Consumer Products Company for the past 5 years.
 John has been a manager in quality control, technical services as well as new product development.
 John has worked with and/or been a member of the Recreational Water Quality Committee of the U.S. Pool and Hot Tub Alliance for many years, is CPO Certified and teaches numerous courses on water quality at trade shows annually.
 John earned his B.S. at Old Dominion University and M.B.A. at Georgia State University and holds 2 patents for new product development.

-For interested participants, a certificate of two Continuing Education Units (2 CEU’s) will be available upon completion of the virtual webinar.
+For interested participants, a certificate of two Continuing Education Units (2 CEU’s) are available upon completion of the virtual webinar.

-For further information on the virtual webinar, please contact Mary Ostrowski at email@example.com.
+For further information on the webinar and to receive your CEUs, please contact Mary Ostrowski at firstname.lastname@example.org.